CristianVladescu/5ghz-ap-driver-patches/README.md

                         * 5865 MHz [173] (disabled)
                  * short GI for 40 MHz
 ```
+## Solution
+There are 2 ways to solve this with driver patches:
-This patch will ignore in driver the value for wireless regulatory domain from EEPROM, and use the country specified in this patch.
+ - for kernel 5.10 `ath_country.patch` will ignore in driver the value for wireless regulatory domain from EEPROM, and use the country specified in this patch
+ - for kernel 5.13 (and 5.10) `ath_etsi_regd.patch` will define wireless regulatory domain for ETSI region

 ## How to apply the patch to Debian 11
 First get the kernel source code and the required packages in order to compile the driver: